 Medicine Wheels are tools to understand both relationships and balance.

 Each Wheel is both a simple and sophisticated mirror to the Self and the world that illuminates, through its reflections, important information about ourselves and one another.
 There are many different Wheels, and the relationships between them deepen their teachings to those who are open to learn.

 Read more to learn about Dr. Sichler's history as a student of the Medicine Wheels, approach as a teacher, and ways to develop a relationship to the Medicine Wheels in daily life.

-Dr. Conrad Sichler is a former student and now colleague of Hyemeyohsts Storm, author of Seven Arrows and Lightningbolt, the first published books that shared the Medicine Wheels with the broader public.
+Dr. Conrad Sichler is a student of the medicine wheels and is grateful for the guidance of teachers and elders who have kept this knowledge alive for countless generations with loving dedication and often in times of severe hardship.
 The teachings of the Medicine Wheels are a spiritual philosophy and an Earth science that teach about balance within the Self and within Creation.

 A Lesson on the Self

 A lesson on the Medicine Wheel, Interpreted by Dr. Conrad Sichler:

 By now, many people may have seen a Wheel that is at least similar to the one pictured to the right.

 To understand and begin an initial lesson on this wheel, there are a few things about this particular Wheel.